Co-cathedral: Malta

 The metropolitan cathedral of the Roman Catholic Archdiocese of Malta is St. Paul's Cathedral in the former capital Mdina.
 Since the 1820s, the former Conventual Church of St. John in Valletta has been known as St. John's Co-Cathedral.

+Netherlands

+Since 8 March 2025, the Basilica of Saint Nicholas, Amsterdam, is co-cathedral with the Cathedral of St Bavo, Haarlem.